Helpful Links For PEI Seniors (National/International)

 A ‘How To’ Blog on finding and creating activities for seniors with links to similar articles such as ‘How to Make Friends as a Senior Citizen’ or even ‘How to Give a Senior Table Massage’.
 (U.S. Based Website)

-Financial Consumer Agency of Canada website (Government of Canada), with tips about protecting oneself from many types of fraud, including credit card fraud and identity fraud.
+Canada Revenue Website (Government of Canada), with tips about protecting oneself from many types of fraud, including credit card fraud and identity fraud.
 There are also steps to take if you have been a victim of fraud.